Billyblbl/Arcade_Interfaces/arcade_libraries.md

 ### Displayable Entity

 The entities used to draw the frames of the game on the handler's display must be instances of the Graphic library's implementation of the `IDisplayable` interface.
 This implementation must provide the ability for entities to have a list of several named states in which they can be placed.
 These states must be defined by the parsing of a file associated with the desired entity, under the [A.L.P-a.C.A custom `.entity` file format](entity_file_format.md).
+This file must be provided in the Graphical library's own ressource folder in the [RAFH](RAFH.md).